Photo: Women’s Global Education Project

 The concept of highlighting Chicago as a global city is not new.

-In 1999, under Adele Simmons’ leadership, the MacArthur Foundation commissioned ato highlight Chicago’s assets and opportunities as a global city.
+In 1999, under Adele Simmons’ leadership, the MacArthur Foundation commissioned a report on Global Chicago to highlight Chicago’s assets and opportunities as a global city.

 From 2003-2010, the Chicago Global Donors Network (CGDN) served as a national model for connecting globally engaged funders to learn from each other and the groups they supported.

 In 2007, a searchable database for locally-based, globally-focused nonprofit organizations was created.
-Primarily a tool for funders and housed on the CCGA’s “Global Chicago” website, the database was created in collaboration with CCGA, CGDN, the Chicago Community Trust, WBEZ’s global activism series, and the Donors Forum.
+Primarily a tool for funders and housed on the Chicago Council's “Global Chicago” website, the database was created in collaboration with CCGA, CGDN, the Chicago Community Trust, WBEZ’s global activism series, and the Donors Forum (now Forefront).
 It was a useful tool but logistically could not be maintained as a collaborative project.

-In 2015 a Global Cities project was created and became part of to broaden research and connection among global cities worldwide.
-CCGA hosts an annual Global Cities Forum taking place in 2015, and annually thereafter.
+In 2015, a Global Cities project was created and became part of The Chicago Council on Global Affairs (CCGA) to broaden research and connection among global cities worldwide.
+CCGA hosted their inaugural Global Cities Forum in 2015, and annually thereafter.

 For 25 years, WBEZ’s Worldview radio program and Global Activism series featured weekly highlights of locally- and regionally-based nonprofits working global development.
 The show connected groups with each other and the public through a popular annual Global Activism Expo.